thomasgtaylor/how.wtf/content/post/2023-05-27-find-devices-on-a-network-in-linux.md

 ---
-title: Find devices on a network in Linux
-date: 2023-05-27T22:55:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-27 22:55:00-04:00
 description: How to find devices on a network in Linux
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Find devices on a network in Linux
 ---

 Finding a device that's connected to a network on Linux is easy with an open source tool named `nmap`.